-[Thanks to POWERLINE for the "pick"]
+[Thanks to POWERLINE for its “pick” reference to this post]

 There they go again.
 Once again, by placing the responsibility for the impending government shutdown squarely on the shoulders of Republicans, the major media have demonstrated that they do not understand how the partisan bias of their reporters — sometimes implicit and unwitting, sometimes not — distorts their reporting of “simple” facts.
-Here, for example, is the lede of Lori Montgomery’s and David Farenthold lead article in the Washington Post this morning:
+Here, for example, is the lede of Lori Montgomery’s and David Farenthold’s lead article in the Washington Post this morning:

 The U.S. government appeared on Sunday to be on the verge of shutting down for the first time in nearly two decades as House leaders were running out of time and options to keep it open.

 Why is it only House leaders, i.e., Republicans, who are “running out of time and options”?
 In this telling, and it is the conventional telling reported almost everywhere, the Democrats have no “options.”
 Everything, in this telling, is on the shoulders of Republicans.
 The only question left is “whether Republicans would consider the only plan President Obama and other Democratic leaders insist they will accept: a simple bill that funds federal agencies without dismantling any part of Obama’s signature 2010 health-care law.”
 So, the Democrats’ position is “simple” but the Republicans’ is … what?
 Complex?

 According to the Post and just about every organ of the major media, for some unexplained reason the Democrats simply do not have the “option” of choosing to accept the House bill that funds the entire federal government while repealing a tax on medical devices and delaying the implementation of Obamacare for one year.
 They would rather close down the government, while blaming the Republicans, rather than do that.
 But according to conventional press wisdom, the Republicans’ willingness to fund everything except the start of Obamacare bears the entire responsibility.
 Go, as I’ve argued before on this issue, figure.